AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 Immutably Limited Types
 -----------------------

-According to the Annotated Ada Reference Manual, "an immutably limited type is a type that cannot become nonlimited subsequently in a private part or in a child unit."
+According to the :aarm22:`Annotated Ada Reference Manual (7.5, 8.b/3) <7-5>`,
+"an immutably limited type is
+a type that cannot become nonlimited subsequently in a private part or in a child unit."
 In fact, while we were talking about :ref:`partial and full view of limited types <Adv_Ada_Partial_Full_View_Limited>`,